Bwc9876/bingus-bot/README.md

   usually has to reply
 - `/scan_history`: Scan the history of the current channel and add it to the chain.
 Since Bingus only learns from *new* messages while he's active, you may need to do this when restarting him.
 This command can take a while depending on the number of messages.
+- `/weights`: Dump the weights of the specified token to other tokens

 #### Markov Config